jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 If you don’t like the choir, or you’re starting to realize the "other side" is part of the same struggling middle class, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the regulations, laws, and rules, regular people will still pay taxes, have a huge mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by ever more managers, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by ever more managers, and hope their job (which they likely hate) isn’t downsized or outsourced.

 Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, movies remakes and sequals, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.

-The rules, no matter what color, don’t control us for the same reason Skywalker and Vader don't fight over a rule book.
-Tools control our lives.
-Our way of life doesn't change when either red and blue write the rules because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.
+The rules, no matter what color, don’t control us.
+The tools determine our way of life.
+And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

 It’s not our politicians fault.
-The philosophies they follow were invented before we had many tools.
-Roads were mud.
-Roofs were thatched.
-Medicine was leeches.
-No jokes.
-Walking, horses, and sailboats were transportation.
-Abacuses and chalkboards did calculations.
-The moon lite the way to  latrine pits.
-Humanity had primitive tools when red and blue were born; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never had running water, listened to music, read an eBook, made a phone call, opened a fridge, used electronics, had a genetic test, santized their wounds, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.
+The philosophies they follow were created when our toolboxes were nearly empty.
+Their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.

-Red and blue philosphies were invented to invent new tools, not use them.
-They grouped humanity into a massive industrialization.
-With red and blue philosophies our farming ancestors came together and built the first rudimentary tools like steam engines, gas cars, sanitation systems, broadcast televisions, and computers the size of rooms.
-The masses needed to be extras, regulated and managed inside simplistic color coded parties because we had to work on making tools before we could share them.
+Instead red/blue's philosophical fathers had mud roads, thatched roofs, and abacus calculators.
+When one saw a doctor, he might be prescribed leeches.
+Red/blue philosophers wanted to improve this primitive world with better tools.
+Our economically poor ancestors used their philosophies to come together and build the first rudimentary steam engines, sanitation systems, broadcast televisions, and computers the size of rooms.

+During massive industrialization the masses needed to be extras, regulated and managed inside simplistic color coded parties, because someone needed to be on the factory floors and front offices using primitive tools make better ones.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

+Today however, we live inside the world old philosophies dreamed to make.
+Mass industrialization is over.
+It's time to de-industrialize and free the extras using the tools they worked so hard to create.

-Today the goal of industrialization is here.
-Hpapily, with live in a world far far away from primitive tools.
-Digital tools are so easy to make that we can customize them for every person’s individual problems.
-Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, microchips, bluetooth, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, ButcherBox, Khan Academy, Podcasts, Nano Membrane Toilet, Google Wear, GitHub, Sanitation Now!, SquareSpace, Onnit, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
-This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.
+Wonderfully powerful digital tools like iPhones, Tesla Solar Roofs, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, Snapmaker, Khan Academy, Nano Membrane Toilets, SquareSpace, Onnit, AirBnB, and Firefox are so wonderfully power and and easy to make we can customize every person's toolbox to solve their individual problems.
+Thus, we don’t need to fight to control our tools, but fight to spread them.
+This doesn’t come naturally to us, however, because we're using the rules of old philosophies based on competing over, not sharing, tools.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 It does so by empowering them with new tools.

-With Techvolution, you won’t fight political battles with bristol boards or painted faces.
-You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
+With Techvolution, you won’t by an extra fighting political battles with bristol boards or painted faces.
+You’ll be a hero economically exercising your right to vote, by deciding which tools best solve your problem at home, work, and play.
 Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.

 I’m not talking about an idealic world from storytime.
 This place of sharing tools already exists.
 Wikipedia, YouTube, StackOverflow, VS Code, GitHub, Linux, Mozilla are only a few examples of the wonderful world of cooperation that exists today.
 It’s called the open-source community because software and ideas are “openly shared” to help create new tools.
 Millions of creators and contributors, designers and coders, who don't care about a person's title but only how well they solve problems, are already working and living inside a fundamentally new story that’s responsible for our online world.
 I only want to rid our society of old philosophies holding it back, to let these protagonists prosper.

 People often say we're addicted to our phones.
 We aren’t.
 Checking news feeds, downloading ping-pong games, taking endless photos is regular people learning what our new tools can do.
-Our ancestors did the same with printed books, telescopes, and muskets.
+Our ancestors did the same the last time they were extras learning printed books, telescopes, and muskets.

 These were simply addicting toys until new philosophies turned them into lightsabres.
-Despite the rules, these new tools empowered the people to read unknown history, see the Universe for themselves, and fight kings.
-We can stop using our tools, and start weilding lightsabres to fight for a better life, with the new philosophy of Techvolution.
+Despite the rules, these new tools empowered the people to read unknown history, see the Universe for themselves, and fight royalty.
+We can stop using our tools, and start weilding lightsabres to fight for a better way of life, with the new philosophy of Techvolution.

 # ACT ONE